 As part of NYCHA's commitment to increasing transparency and improving communications with our residents, the agency provides daily updates online regarding elevator, gas, heat or hot water issues at developments.
 This is an important way of providing real-time, critical information to our stakeholders in a simple, easy to use format.

 NYCHA’s Transformation Plan, part of the Authority’s Blueprint for Change, outlines various ways that the Authority will become a stronger organization and better serve residents.
 It was created from ideas and feedback that NYCHA received directly from residents and staff through virtual town halls, emails, social media, phone calls, and other engagement sessions throughout 2019 and 2020.

 This demographics report summarizes general information about households who receive Section 8 assistance through the New York City Housing Authority.
 The report provides aggregate demographic and income information that allows for an analysis of our households.

-View all recently awarded contracts, proposals and bid results, updated monthly.
+View all recently awarded contracts, proposals and bid results, updated regularly.